 Joe received a Bachelor's of Science from the University of Illinois and a Master's of Business Administration from the Executive Program at Washington University.
 He is a member of Beta Gamma Sigma.
 He also completed a Global Entrepreneurship program at Rutgers University.

 Tom joined BioGenerator in June 2012 as a Senior Entrepreneur in Residence to help build portfolio companies and to launch new companies.
+Recently, Tom launched GeneriCo, as Pres. & CEO, which a specialty generic drug company during his EIR tenure.
 He is also the Chairman of the Board for Vasculox, Inc., a portfolio company with a biologic initially targeted for organ transplant rejection caused by ischemic reperfusion injury.
+Also, Tom is working with Washington University’s Dr. Sam Wickline, on a nano drug technology company called AcuPlaq, LLC.

 Tom possesses extensive biotechnology and pharmaceutical executive experience.
 He has worked in most therapeutic areas, including brands, generics, over-the-counter products, and biologics.
 His successes demonstrate leadership, empowerment of teams, and investor, Board/C level stakeholder influence skills.
 He has impacted strategic, commercial and implementation results in large, mid-market, and start-up companies.
 With Tom's core capabilities in strategy, identifying growth opportunities, spotting innovative product offerings, due diligence and execution, he has created over $30B in value and over $2B in new product offerings via business development, licensing, partnering, and M&A across 13 countries (including China and Japan).
 He is also an expert commercial and business development innovator, prospector and negotiator accomplished in closing deals with full integration with adaptive skills.